 Step 1.
 Download, install and launch AOMEI Backupper.
 On the main window, select "Backup" -> "Disk Backup" as show below.

-2: Here you can choose which hard disk you want to backup at "Step1" and where to backup the hard disk at "Step2".
+Step 2.
+Here you can choose the hard disk that failure is imminent at "Step1" and where to backup it at "Step2".
 Also, you are allowed to configure disk backup settings by clicking "Backup Operations".
 Because you cannot predict the time of hard disk failure, it is highly advised to click "Schedule" to set up automatic hard disk backup via daily, weekly or monthly.

 Step 3.
 You are almost done.
 The last step is to click "Start Backup".